 The majority of the University's undergraduate students reside on campus.
-There are six residence halls: Campion, Ignatius, Kirby, McHugh, Sara Tracy, and Steenrod.
+There are five undergraduate residence halls: Campion, Ignatius, Kirby, McHugh, and Sara Tracy.
 All full-time undergraduate students are required to live in campus housing.
 Students may only live off-campus if they meet the criteria as outlined on the Off-Campus Residence Request form, which is available in the Office of Residence Life.
 It must be completed and submitted to the Office of Residence Life for approval.
+Graduate student housing is available at the Steenrod residence and information on rental units can be found at: https://wheeling.edu/academics/graduate/graduate-housing/steenrod-apartments/